Alien Commies from the Future!: Development and writing

 After the sixth season finale of Agents of S.H.I.E.L.D. aired in August 2019, showrunners Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell revealed that the seventh season would feature the team trying to save the world from invasion by the Chronicoms.
-They use time travel to do this, allowing the season to explore the history of S.H.I.E.L.D.
+They used time travel to do this, allowing the season to explore the history of S.H.I.E.L.D.
 Later that month, one of the season's episodes was revealed to be titled "Alien Commies from the Future!" and written by Nora and Lilla Zuckerman.
 It was confirmed to be the third episode of the season in June 2020, when Nina Lopez-Corrado was revealed to have directed it.

 Nora Zuckerman revealed there were a few title options for the episode, but "Alien Commies from the Future!" was chosen because "it had the best ring to it" and felt like "a cool '50s monster movie title".
 After being assigned the third episode of the season, the Zuckerman siblings knew the episode was going to be set in either the 1940s or 1950s, and at one point was considering the Roswell UFO incident to be the backdrop for the episode.
 Jed Whedon ultimately suggested using Area 51, which Nora called "perfect" since "it fit with the MCU timeline".